baiti01/Auto3DSeg-monai/README.md

 ```console
 python main.py
 ```
-3. Setup your cUDA device ID, and train the model by running (FOR EXAMPLE):
+3. Setup your CUDA device ID, and train the model by running (FOR EXAMPLE):
 ```console
 bash segresnet_small_0.sh
 ```